Mauritius is not simply an exotic Indian Ocean island. Patrick Cavalot, the High Commissioner of

 For a person going to Mauritius for the first time I would recommend one that covers an aspect of our history and nation building; from slavery, French occupation, British rule and through independence in 1968.
-Mauritius is a cocktail of people from around the world, which makes it a multicultural melting pot so there are many interesting books but I would recommend the newly published book by the Mauritian historian, Benjamin Moutou, entitled De l’esclavage au marronnage raconté à mon fils et à ma fille (From slavery to marooning, as told to my son and my daughter, written in French) and launched on the occasion of the 180th anniversary of the abolition of slavery earlier in 2015.
+Mauritius is a cocktail of people from around the world, which makes it a multicultural melting pot so there are many interesting books but I would recommend a book by the Mauritian historian, Benjamin Moutou, entitled De l’esclavage au marronnage raconté à mon fils et à ma fille (From slavery to marooning, as told to my son and my daughter, written in French) and launched on the occasion of the 180th anniversary of the abolition of slavery earlier in 2015.

 MUST LISTEN MUSIC

 Everyone dances the Sega, a dance which originated from the African slaves who would rejoice around a fire at night.
 The accompanying music is played from a ravanne, which is a goatskin drum, a maravanne (a rattle) and a simple metal triangle.
 I would recommend listening to music by Jean Alphonse Ravaton, known as Ti Frère, which means “little brother” in Creole.
 He is known as the king of the Mauritian sega as he made it widely popular.
 There are now more contemporary, lighter versions.